FeliCa Contactless IC Card System

 FeliCa includes a fully-defined command set, including issuance commands and self-diagnosis commands that ease the maintenance of cards and reader/writers at run time.

-The communication system for FeliCa contactless technology conforms to ISO/IEC 18092 (NFCIP-1), the standard proposed jointly by Sony and NXP Semiconductors.
-The NFC technical specifications were decided by the NFC Forum, based on international standards set by ISO/IEC; they support ISO/IEC 14443, and ISO/IEC 18092.
+The communication system for FeliCa contactless technology conforms to ISO/IEC 18092 (NFCIP-1), the standard jointly proposed by Sony and NXP Semiconductors.
+NFC technical specifications were decided by the NFC Forum based on international standards set by ISO/IEC and support ISO/IEC 14443, ISO/IEC 18092, and ISO/IEC 15693.

 FeliCa technology is already embedded in a wide range of products, from cards and mobile phones to tokens, key fobs and even wristwatches.
 In the near future, more and more FeliCa-based applications shall be found in a greater variety of devices, bringing the convenience of FeliCa closer than ever.